deathbybandaid/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Fri Apr 17 00:20:31 UTC 2020
+Sat Apr 18 00:20:32 UTC 2020
 ### Pulling Domains From Individual Lists.
 1 In AlexaVoiceAssistant
 1 In BlogPostAds